Our city is extremely rich in gastronomic traditions, and Lisbon’s tascas offer the best authentic flavors at affordable prices.

 Tasca do Gordo

-The best Portuguese food is served here.
-Founded in 1982, Tasca do Gordo serves good, cheap food and also has a lovely terrace for warmer days.
+The best of Portuguese food is served here.
+Founded in 1982, Tasca do Gordo serves good, cheap food and has a lovely terrace for the warmer days.

 Mão de vaca, Naco à Gordo and Espetada de vaca are the dishes of choice that you really must try.